BITSSAP2025AugAPIBP3Sections/APIBP-20242YB-Team-11/README.md

 ## Backend

-- Handles business logic and communicates with a MYSQL database.
+- Handles business logic and communicates with a MongoDB database.
 - Exposes REST APIs for user, retailer, and offer management.
 - Supports event-driven communication for notifications and alerts.
 - Implements transactional outbox for reliable domain event publishing.